Skip to Content

 Making Chestnut Cookie Dough

-• Mix 3-4g cinnamon powder with 25-30g (2 tbsp) honey, until you get a shiny brown liquid.
-The more cinnamon powder, the browner your Korean Chestnut cookies are.
+• Mix 3-4g of cinnamon powder with 25-30g (2 tbsp) of honey until you get a shiny brown liquid.
+The more cinnamon powder you use, the browner your Korean Chestnut cookies will be.

-• Pour all the honey & cinnamon mixture to the bowl of chestnut powder.
-Stir evenly and use hand to combine all of them into a big dough.
+• Pour all of the honey and cinnamon mixture into the bowl of chestnut powder.
+Stir evenly and use your hands to combine all of them into a big dough.

 chestnut cookies dough